 The Group continues to increase performance-based investments in the portfolio consistent with the ongoing strategy to have a greater proportion of return derived from idiosyncratic assets or operating performance.
-Income related to performance-based investments will result in variability of earnings.

-The Group has a comprehensive portfolio monitoring process to identify and evaluate each security whose carrying value may be other-than-temporarily impaired.
+The Group has a comprehensive portfolio monitoring process to identify and evaluate each security that may be other-than-temporarily impaired.
 The Group's portfolio monitoring process includes a quarterly review of all securities to identify instances where the fair value of a security compared to amortized cost (for bonds) or cost (for stocks) is below established thresholds.
 The process also includes the monitoring of other impairment indicators such as ratings, ratings downgrades and payment defaults.